Billy Beane: Software industry

 On January 4, 2007, the software company NetSuite named Beane to its board of directors; NetSuite co-founder Evan Goldberg cited Beane's ability to combine facts with instinct.
 Beane also served as a consultant for, and appears in, the video game MLB Front Office Manager.

 Moneyball

 Author Michael Lewis' 2003 best-selling book Moneyball: The Art of Winning an Unfair Game explores Beane's methods as the general manager of the Athletics and how he, along with Paul DePodesta, used sabermetric principles to field a winning team despite an exceptionally low payroll.
 The book and Beane's methods influenced the way many teams and players think about the game of baseball.

 The book was made into the 2011 film Moneyball, in which Beane was portrayed by Brad Pitt, whose performance earned an Oscar nomination for Best Actor.

 Personal life

 Beane's first marriage was to Cathy Sturdivant.
 The couple has a daughter, Casey Beane.

 Beane is married to Tara Beane.
-The couple have twins, Brayden and Tinsley Beane.
+The couple have one son, Edward, and twins, Brayden and Tinsley Beane.

-Beane attended the University of California, San Diego during the baseball off-seasons of his playing career.
+Beane attended the University of California, San Diego during the baseball off-seasons of his playing career where he completed a B.A in Economics.